ChristianSilvermoon/Modularized-Shell-Runtime-Config/USAGE.md

 * `$tstime` — Variable local to `msrc` function containing the start time of the entire BASHRC sourcing process; used to calculate total load time.
 * `$EPOCHSECONDS` — See BASH's Manual Page
 * `$EPOCHREALTIME` — See BASH's Manual Page

+### Config Files For Your `.bashrc` files
+*You dawg, I heard you liked config files, so I put some config files in your config files so you can config while you config!*

+It is sometimes important that your `.bashrc` files can store additional data that persists across multiple sessions.

+There are **multiple solutions** to this problem.

+The **prefered solution** is to reference `$MSRC_CONFIG_FILE` for storing/loading config data.
+This variable exists **ONLY** at the time of sourcing, if you need continued access to its contents, store the value in your own **Global Variable**

+This solution means that `$BASH_MSRC_DIR/00_my-super-awesome-thing.bashrc` should use `$BASH_MSRC_DIR/00_my-super-awesome-thing.config` as it's config file.

+If this solution is not optimal; you can also follow the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).

+You're free to realistically store things wherever you like, it is *your* computer, after all; but these are the recommended guidelines.

 ### Calling Overidden Built-ins, Commands, and Aliased Commands
 Though not necessarily required or needed, some Config files may **override** shell built-ins, such as `cd`